Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Results and Discussion

+Figure \ref{fig: image_comp} shows detection and localization performance of YOLOv4, YOLOv5 and our proposed algorithm on a sample SVSO test set image.
+Here YOLOv4 misses one signboard in this image and YOLOv5 detects signboards with a lower confidence score compared to the detection result of our proposed algorithm.

+We now test the robustness of our method through undersampling our training set.
+For training, we use only 10\% of SVSO dataset training images (500 images).
+We then evaluate the model using our validation set which has given us an $mAP$ score of 0.84 (0.91 $mAP$ score when using the full training set).
+Although our approach is Faster R-CNN based, Faster R-CNN gives only 0.69 validation $mAP$ score in spite of using the entire training set.
+This shows that our method keeps its accuracy even when the dataset is comparatively small.

+Since YOLOv4 and YOLOv5 are the closest competitors of our proposed approach, we have compared YOLOv4, YOLOv5 and the proposed method further based on OIDv6 dataset.
+We perform experiment using 80\%-20\% training-testing split on 4038 Billboard class images, where Billboard class contains both advertisement billboard and establishment signboard objects.
+We did not perform any hyperparameter tuning on this dataset.
+The scores for YOLOv4, YOLOv5 and the proposed method have been provided in Table \ref{OID}.
+Regardless of characteristic dissimilarities between billboard and signboard, the end to end training through our proposed pipeline uplifted the test $mAP$ by $9\%$ and $4\%$ compared to YOLOv4 and YOLOv5, respectively.

+We have also compared our method with YOLOv4, YOLOv5 on SVSO independent test set (see $4^{th}$, $5^{th}$, and $6^{th}$ row of Table \ref{OID}).
+The SVSO independent test set contains 200 natural scene images from six diverse places of different countries such as - Bangladesh, Malaysia, Bhutan, Sri Lanka, Myanmar and Thailand.
+The images have been collected from completely separate places compared to training and validation images.
+Textual content of the test signboards are written in English, Malay, Burmese, Sinhala, Dzongkha, Bengali and Thai Language.
+Most of these images have multiple signboards on them.
+Thus the test set contains 329 signboard samples from 200 image files.
+The $mAP$ score for our test set is 0.90 Such result proves the generalization ability of our final model in terms of signboard detection and localization of densely populated developing city streets.
+We show signboard detection result of our proposed model on two sample test images in \textbf{Figure} \ref{fig:test}.

 Banners and billboards degrade the signboard detection performance of our proposed model when they show resemblance to signboards with same texture, colour and shapes. \textbf{Figure} \ref{fig:test}b shows such a case.
 Here, a white banner has been mistakenly detected as signboard.
-Giving special attention to this special case degrades general case performance.
+Giving attention to this special case degrades general case performance.
 So, we leave banner distinction as future research.
-Our proposed signboard detection and localization system can be used with any signboard related dataset.
 The proposed training methods are expected to be effective in any Faster R-CNN based localization task.
 The constructed dataset can be helpful for the scientific community conducting researches in similar area.